Great-Sun-Group/greatsun-dev/README.md

   - `avatar down` exits back to the terminal.

-### Additional commands for an authorized team lead:
-  - `avatar deploy` -> `stage` deploys the 'dev' branches of the submodules to their respective 'stage' branches and staging servers.
-  - `avatar deploy` -> `prod` deploys the 'stage' branches of the submodules to their respective 'prod' branches, which are set to auto-deploy at midnight UTC daily.

 ## List of Commands
 Everything listed above in one place for reference:
   - `avatar up`: generates new context for the avatar, and creates and checks out a new branch if you are on dev.